-Learners should understand of the main principles of this regulation and how it influences the way in which a business a.
-Implications of noncompliance for an individual or business
+Learners should understand of the main principles of this regulation and how it influences the way in which a business can collect and use data.

 5. Data quality and compliance (20%) (K1/2)

 5.7 Explain the need to comply with the General Data Protection Regulation.